elasticio/component-commons-library/README.md

 ## REST Clients
 A number of REST Client classes are available to use and extend to create Clients for a given API.

 Each of the REST Clients extends from the `NoAuthRestClient`, overriding the relevant methods.
+Exception is PlatformApiRestClient and PlatformApiLogicClient.

 ### NoAuthRestClient
 [NoAuthRestClient](https://github.com/elasticio/component-commons-library/blob/master/lib/authentication/NoAuthRestClient.ts) class to make rest requests no no auth APIs by provided options.